-- This cooker must be installed in accordance with the relevant instructions in this booklet, with the relevant national and local regulations, and with the local gas and electricity supply companies' requirements. - Before installation, make sure that the cooker is suitable for your gas type and supply voltage.
-See the data badge. - The appliance must be installed in accordance with the regulations in force and only in a well ventilated space. - Read the instructions before installing or using this appliance. - In your own interest and that of safety, it is law that all gas appliances be installed by competent persons.
+This cooker must be installed in accordance with the relevant instructions in this booklet, with the relevant national and local regulations, and with the local gas and electricity supply companies' requirements.

+This cooker is a Class 2 Subclass 1 appliance.

+Before installation, make sure that the cooker is suitable for your gas type and supply voltage.
+See the data badge.

+The appliance must be installed in accordance with the regulations in force and only in a well ventilated space.

+Read the instructions before installing or using this

+In your own interest and that of safety, it is law that all gas appliances be installed by competent persons.
 Failure to install the appliance correctly could invalidate any warranty or liability claims and lead to prosecution.